astronomer/astro-docs/ac/next/install-docker.md

 ---
-title: "Install Apache Airflow on Docker"
+title: "Run Apache Airflow with Docker Compose"
-navtitle: "Install on Docker"
+navtitle: "Run Airflow with Docker Compose"
-description: "A complete setup for getting Airflow running on Docker using Astronomer Core."
+description: "A complete setup for creating a multi-container Apache Airflow application with Docker Compose and Astronomer Core."
 ---

 ## Overview

-Running Apache Airflow in Docker containers is a simple and effective way to manage and grow your project.
+Running Apache Airflow in a containerized environment is a simple and effective way to manage and grow your project.
 The core Airflow components — the Webserver, Scheduler, Metadata database, and Celery Workers — are each run in separate containers, which means that you can easily scale resource usage based on the computing requirements of your project.
-Additionally, you can manage all Airflow Docker containers with a single YAML configuration file, thanks to [Docker Compose](https://docs.docker.com/compose/).
+With [Docker Compose](https://docs.docker.com/compose/), you can manage all Airflow Docker containers with a single YAML configuration file.

 This guide explains how to run Airflow on Docker with an Astronomer Core Docker image.
 You'll create a local project directory, pull an Astronomer Core image, set up Docker Compose, and spin up your environment.